Simpler Presentations for Many Fragments of Quantum Circuits: Graphical languages for quantum circuits

-In this situation, the inclusion functor $\cat{Q}\hookrightarrow \cat{P}$ is a faithful PROP morphism. \end{definition}
+In this situation, the inclusion functor \(\cat{Q}\hookrightarrow \cat{P}\) is a faithful PROP morphism. \end{definition}

-\begin{definition} Let $\cat{P}_\Sigma/\mathcal{R}$ be a presented PROP and let $\cat{C}$ be a symmetric monoidal category.
-An \emph{interpretation functor} is a strict symmetric monoidal functor \( \interp{\cdot}:\cat{P}_\Sigma\to\cat{C} \) specified on generators $g\in\Sigma$ and extended monoidally to all diagrams.
+\begin{definition} Let \(\cat{P}_\Sigma/\mathcal{R}\) be a presented PROP and let \(\cat{C}\) be a symmetric monoidal category.
+An \emph{interpretation functor} is a strict symmetric monoidal functor \( \interp{\cdot}:\cat{P}_\Sigma\to\cat{C} \) specified on generators \(g\in\Sigma\) and extended monoidally to all diagrams.

-If every equation in $\mathcal{R}$ holds in $\cat{C}$, then $\interp{\cdot}$ factors uniquely through the quotient, yielding a functor \( \interp{\cdot}:\cat{P}_\Sigma/\mathcal{R}\to\cat{C}. \) \end{definition}
+If every equation in \(\mathcal{R}\) holds in \(\cat{C}\), then \(\interp{\cdot}\) factors uniquely through the quotient, yielding a functor \( \interp{\cdot}:\cat{P}_\Sigma/\mathcal{R}\to\cat{C}. \) \end{definition}

-\begin{definition} Let $\interp{\cdot}:\cat{P}_\Sigma/\mathcal{R}\to\cat{C}$ be such an interpretation.
-We say that the graphical language $\cat{P}_\Sigma/\mathcal{R}$ is \emph{complete} for this semantics if, for all circuits $C_1,C_2$, $\interp{C_1}=\interp{C_2}$ implies $\cat{P}_\Sigma/\mathcal{R}\vdash C_1=C_2$.
+\begin{definition} Let \(\interp{\cdot}:\cat{P}_\Sigma/\mathcal{R}\to\cat{C}\) be such an interpretation.
+We say that the graphical language \(\cat{P}_\Sigma/\mathcal{R}\) is \emph{complete} for this semantics if, for all circuits \(C_1,C_2\), \(\interp{C_1}=\interp{C_2}\) implies \(\cat{P}_\Sigma/\mathcal{R}\vdash C_1=C_2\).
 Equivalently, the interpretation functor is faithful.

 We will also use a bounded variant.
-Given $k\in\mathbb{N}$, we say that $\cat{P}_\Sigma/\mathcal{R}$ is \emph{complete up to $k$ wires} if the implication holds whenever $C_1,C_2:n\to m$ with $n,m\le k$.
-Equivalently, the interpretation functor is faithful on each hom-set $\cat{P}_\Sigma/\mathcal{R}(n,m)$ for $n,m\le k$. \end{definition} Operationally, completeness says that semantic equality can always be witnessed by an explicit diagrammatic derivation from the chosen relations; the bounded form restricts this requirement to circuits of limited arity.
+Given \(k\in\mathbb{N}\), we say that \(\cat{P}_\Sigma/\mathcal{R}\) is \emph{complete up to \(k\) wires} if the implication holds whenever \(C_1,C_2:n\to m\) with \(n,m\le k\).
+Equivalently, the interpretation functor is faithful on each hom-set \(\cat{P}_\Sigma/\mathcal{R}(n,m)\) for \(n,m\le k\). \end{definition} For equational reasoning, completeness says that semantic equality can always be witnessed by an explicit diagrammatic derivation from the chosen relations; the bounded form restricts this requirement to circuits of limited arity.

-When $\cat{C}$ is (by definition) the symmetric monoidal subcategory of some ambient category generated by the images of the generators, the interpretation functor is also full; in that case $\cat{P}_\Sigma/\mathcal{R}$ is actually isomorphic to the semantic subPROP~$\cat{C}$.
+When \(\cat{C}\) is, by definition, the symmetric monoidal subcategory of an ambient category generated by the images of the generators, the interpretation functor is also full; in that case \(\cat{P}_\Sigma/\mathcal{R}\) is actually isomorphic to the semantic subPROP~\(\cat{C}\).

-\begin{remark} Several completeness results in the literature are stated for PROs.
-Since we work in PROPs, we record a uniform lifting principle.
+Completeness theorems stated for PROs can still be used in this PROP setting through a single lifting principle.